ERB is a templating engine.

 ERBclass from the Ruby standard library.

-Everything you write inside an ERB file is HTML.
+Everything you write inside an ERB template is HTML.

 Here’s an example: